Azure-Samples/openai-end-to-end-basic/README.md

 1. :clock9: Wait for the deployment to finish creating.

-   The deployment can take about eight minutes to create.
-To check on the process, navigate to the **Deployments** screen using the navigation on the left rail.
-Eventually, 'ept-chat-deployment' will be on this list with a State of 'Succeeded'.
-Do not advance in these step until that is complete.
+   The deployment can take  ten minutes to create.
+To check on the process, navigate to the **Deployments** screen using the link in the left navigation.
+Eventually 'ept-chat-deployment' will be on this list and then eventually it will be listed with a State of 'Succeeded'.
+Use the **Refresh** button as needed.

+   *Do not advance until this deployment is complete.*

 ### 5. Test the deployed Prompt flow from Azure AI Studio